The-Four-Lords/GoDot_Examples_and_CheatSheet/README.md

 signal | Signals are Godot’s version of the observer pattern.
 They allow a node to send out a message that other nodes can listen for and respond to
 Vector2(a,b) | 2-element structure that can be used to represent positions in 2d-space, or any other pair of numeric values.
 PoolVector2Array([]) | Vector2 array
+move_and_collide() | From KinematicBody2D, when you hit something, stop.
+Can get collision information whatever it hits.
+Doesn't automatically use delta. move_and_slide() | From KinematicBody2D, when you hit something try and move along it.
+Can detect floors, walls and celling.
+Automatically uses delta when moving.
+_process(delta) | Called during the processing step of the main loop.
+Processing happens at every frame and as fast as possible, so the delta time since the previous frame is not constant.
+_physics_process(delta) | Called during the physics processing step of the main loop.
+Physics processing means that the frame rate is synced to the physics, i.e. the delta variable should be constant. delta | It is the time in seconds between frames.
+It is relationship with frame rate changes.

 ### Hot Keys
 Function | Description